This is the League ...

 Ocean Board of Education Candidate Forum

-Candidates for the Ocean Township Board of Education will appear at 7:30 p.m., Monday, October 27, at the Board Offices in the old Oakhurst Schoolhouse, 163 Monmouth Road, Oakhurst.
-The 90-minute forum, held by the non-partisan Ocean Township League of Women Voters, begins and ends with statements from the candidates, but devotes most of its time to questions from voters.
+Candidates for the Ocean Township Board of Education met the public October 27 in the old Oakhurst Schoolhouse, 163 Monmouth Road, Oakhurst.
+The 90-minute forum, held by the non-partisan Ocean Township League of Women Voters, began and ended with statements from the candidates, but devoted most of its time to questions from voters.

 Voter Service and Dessert!

 Representatives of Monmouth County's three local Leagues offered free dessert and coffee at JBJ's Soul Kitchen in Red Bank.
 The effort was to let people know about the League, to attract new members, to register voters, and to provide mail-in ballot applications to anyone interested.

 We're back, and better than ever -- and now available on Vimeo.com.
 In the Search box enter "lwvto" to find our videos.
 You can also click on the Navigation bar to the left labeled Facts & Issues, The League on TV, or click here.
 You can still find host Marie Curtis on Verizon FIOS channel 22 and Cablevision Optimum channel 77, interviewing government officials and involved citizens working to make a difference.

 To view a video in full-screen, put your cursor over the image, and controls will appear.
 At the bottom right will be an X-like character.
 Click on it and the image will go full-screen.

 Facts & Issues is now recorded in Town Hall using facilities generously made available by Ocean TV, part of the municipal government.
 The League is grateful to the Town for use of the space and equipment, and to Tom Reu, who heads Ocean TV and is a patient and thoughtful instructor.

 New York Times visits Ocean Township